|

 St. Matthew's Mission Church

-A small church established as a mission of Llanbadarn Fawr in 1871 and closed at an unknown date within the last 15 years.
+A small church established as a mission of Llanbadarn Fawr in 1871.
 Currently awaiting conversion to a 4 bedroom house.
 (Cardiganshire)

-A small parish church with mediaeval origins, much altered in Victorian times and then abandoned in the 1970s.
+A small parish church whose community has all but disappeared.
+Extensive alterations in Victorian times did nothing to halt the diminishing congregation and it was abandoned in the 1970s.
 (Pembrokeshire)

 Swallow's Tiles Ltd.

-A well-preserved small-scale Victorian tile and terra-cotta works which produced handmade clay tiles in the traditional way until forced to close in 2008.
-(Surrey)
+A well-preserved small-scale Victorian tile works which produced handmade clay tiles and terra-cotta mouldings until 2008.

 Back to top